Sivaan66/PythonProjects/README.md

 # PythonProjects
 This repository contains all the small projects that i made through my Python learnig process.
-Tis show my up untill knowledge about python.
+This shows my up untill knowledge about python.
+### Here are all codes i went through during my learning :